lufinkey/react-native-spotify/README.md

-* **Error**

-	Passed to callback functions to indicate something went wrong during the function call.
-Right now, there are some uniformity issues between iOS and Android on the errors that get returned, but for now, use the **message** attribute to display a message to the user.

-	* *Properties*

-		* **domain** - A string indicating what part of the system the error belongs to
-		* **code** - An integer containing the actual error code of the error
-		* **message** - A string containing a user-readable description of the error

 ### Events

 This module uses [react-native-events](https://www.npmjs.com/package/react-native-events), so it has all of the same methods as an [EventEmitter](https://nodejs.org/api/events.html) object.
 All of the events, excluding the **'login'** and **'logout'** events, come from Spotify's native SDK and are simply forwarded to javascript.
 If one of these events occurs at a weird time, please open an issue on Spotify's [ios-sdk](https://github.com/spotify/ios-sdk) or [android-sdk](https://github.com/spotify/android-sdk) repo, and not here.